HSLdevcom/jore4/wiki/architecture-meetings.md

   - should the ingress allow routing directly to individual microservices or... (easier implementation and less maintenance in case REST API changes)
   - should we expose the microservices' REST API through Hasura (better auditing and authorization control)

+**2. Presentation on how to use the docker-compose bundle from the flux repo

 2021-10-06 Architecture meeting
 -------------------------------